bekk/bekk-christmas/post/javascript/debounce-and-throttle.md

 searchField.addEventListener('keydown', onType)
 ```

+`debounce` is a higher-order function that takes two arguments, `func`, the function that will be debounced, and `wait`, the wait in milliseconds before the passed function will be called, unless it's cancelled by a second call.

-If we type a key in the `searchField` a request to the server will be sent after 500 milliseconds, but if the user types another key before that time has elapsed, the request is delayed another 500 ms.
+So if we type a key in the `searchField` a request to the server will be sent after 500 milliseconds, but if the user types another key before that time has elapsed, the request is delayed another 500 ms.

 Let's see this in action.
 Type something into the search input, and if you pause for more than 500 ms a "search" will be triggered.
 Don't expect any results here though.